NicolasLalonde/reminder/README.md

 Once you are done adding tasks, clicking `Cancel` will exit (note that it will not add another task with the information given).

 ## Dependencies
 Reminder uses the dialog program `yad`. `yad` does not come preinstalled on most distributions.
 If you use the `apt` package manager, it can be installed using `sudo apt install yad`.
+Reminder will tell you if you are missing any dependencies.
+Installing dependencies varies depending on your package manager.

+## Installation
+Reminder can be installed using the following commands:

+`wget https://raw.githubusercontent.com/NicolasLalonde/reminder/main/reminder.sh` - This downloads the reminder shell script.

+`chmod +x reminder.sh` - This ensures that the reminder script can be executed.

+`sudo mv reminder.sh /usr/bin/reminder` - This places Reminder in your path so that you can call it with `reminder` in your shell.

+You will then most likely need to install yad.

 ## Disclaimer
 Reminder is still very much a work-in-progress.
 If you find any bugs, please create an issue.